The Top Five Areas To Address If You Want To Pass Your Tenancy Cleaning Inspection With Flying Colours

 What Landlords Expect from Tenants

 As a tenant, you know that landlords have specific expectations regarding maintaining the property and adhering to the cleaning standards set out in the tenancy agreement.
-This usually means following a regular cleaning schedule, managing maintenance properly, and ensuring you comply with the lease terms so the property stays in good condition throughout your tenancy.
+This usually means following a regular cleaning schedule – keeping your kitchen,bathroom, and living room in good order, managing maintenance properly, and ensuring you comply with the lease terms so the property stays in good condition throughout your tenancy.

 Besides keeping things clean, landlords expect you to promptly report any maintenance issues, such as plumbing leaks or electrical problems.
 This proactive communication can save you both a headache by preventing minor issues from escalating into costly repairs and helps build a good relationship between you and your landlord.